fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-line-in-fusiontime.md

 }
 ```

-> In order to understand better, we have named the object as `styleReferenceLine`.
-You can name the object as per your choice.
+> In order to help you understand better, we have named the object as `styleReferenceLine`.
+You can rename the object as per your choice.

 After defining the `StyleDefinition`, use the `styleReferenceLine` as the value of the `stroke` property within the `referenceLine` object to customize the cosmetic properties of the reference line.